holmwell/circle-blvd/README.md

 circle blvd.
 ===============
-For groups of people to get on the same page, Circle Blvd is for managing tasks, keeping track of progress, and knowing who is doing what in your group projects.
-The suggested group size is 3-10 people, but there is no practical limit to the number of accounts.
+Circle Blvd 1.0 is a task management tool, made for teams of 3-12 people.

+Circle Blvd supports:
+ * Multiple projects
+ * Unlimited user accounts
+ * Task lists, assignments, status updates, comments
+ * Drag-and-drop prioritization
+ * One-line task entry, multiple-line entry
+ * Email notifications
+ * Reusable checklists
+ * Roadmap planning
+ * Archiving
+ * Admin management
+ * Sponsorship payments from members
+ * HTTPS

 This software is free, and it runs on Mac, Linux, and Windows.
-You can install it on your own computer, using instructions below as a guide, or you can create an account on [https://circleblvd.org](https://circleblvd.org), which is also free, supported by donations of happy members.
+You can install it on your own computer, using instructions below as a guide, or you can create an account on [https://circleblvd.org](https://circleblvd.org), which is also free, supported by donations.

+Circle Blvd is accessible on desktop computers, tablets, and phones (tested on Android and iOS devices).

+Circle Blvd is perhaps best for clubs and boards of directors.
+It was initially created for the Corvallis Swing Dance Society, a volunteer organization that hosts 3-4 events each month, with a weekly board meeting.

 A self-guided tour is at [https://circleblvd.org/#/tour](https://circleblvd.org/#/tour).
 Have fun!